WinawerLab/vis-mod-course/Banks1991/README.md

 This is the read me text file for the **Banks1991** folder, within the winawerlab/vis-mod-course github repository (https://github.com/WinawerLab/vis-mod-course/tree/master/Banks1991).

 Code in this folder makes an attempt to reproduce spatial frequency limits as a function of eccentricity, for an ideal observer model (Figure 3 and 5) from the Banks et al. (1991) paper.

-Results can be obtained by running the script: s_mainAnalysis.m **Figure 3 and 5** can be obtained by running the script: s_visualizeResults.m
+One can run the main analysis script to get results and run visualize results to plot figures.

 This repository is Matlab based and uses the ISETBio toolbox (https://github.com/isetbio/isetbio).